Epic has made Easy Anti-Cheat free for game developers

 You have to imagine that, if such a metaverse existed, the company running its backend would be in a pretty good place.
 The more games that tap into Epic's systems, the more gamers there'll be with Epic Games Store accounts.
 There are over 500 million of those accounts right now, according to today's announcement.

 It sounds a bit ominous when I frame it as a plot to control all of gaming, and maybe it is ominous, but it's also worth pointing out that Epic Online Services is basically the same thing as Steamworks, which Valve describes as "a set of tools and services that help game developers and publishers build their games and get the most out of distributing on Steam."
-Valve's anti-cheat system is called, well, Valve Anti-Cheat System (better known as VAC), and is also free for developers.
+Valve's anti-cheat system is called, well, Valve Anti-Cheat System (better known as VAC), and is free for developers.
 Valve also offers friends lists, matchmaking, voice chat, and other systems.
-The difference is that developers can use Epic Online Services anywhere, not just the Epic Games Store.
+The main difference is that Epic Online Services can be used on any platform and aren't tied to one store.

 For small developers, free anti-cheat and voice chat seems like an obvious win.
 I don't think we're giving Epic too much benefit of the doubt by taking its word that these things are expensive and difficult to build and run.
 All major online games struggle to stop cheaters, and your average multiplayer indie game doesn't ship with integrated voice chat.
 (That said, many smaller online games don't really need voice chat, and plenty of gamers are content with Discord.)